THE BEST LAS VEGAS PROPERTIES

 training, and experience to estimate the value of real property.

-Appreciation - An increase in the value of a
+Appreciation - An increase in the value of a property

-appreciation.
-The opposite of depreciation.
+opposite of depreciation.

-Assessed Value - The value used to determine property taxes,
+Assessed Value - The value used to determine

 Assessment - The amount of tax due to local